 If you think that’s a bit shocking, consider the private data that can be found if companies track your information.
 For example, did you know that social media giant Facebook collects your personal messages and public comments?

-By combining your purchasing methods, social media trails, and browsing history, these businesses build profiles of your online habits.
+By combining your purchasing methods, social media trails, and browsing history, data brokers build profiles of your online habits.

 The more your data moves around, the bigger the chances of your information getting hacked or breached by a leak.
 Many tech companies make profits from selling your data to advertisers.

 You can see how data collection and profiling can present some privacy challenges.
-How do you keep your information from being mishandled?
-Why are there so many risks concerning data privacy today?
-There are a myriad of challenges you may face in the digital age.
+We face a myriad of challenges in the digital age, including data breaches every other day and crafty cybercriminals.

 Online scams

-Data breaches and cyberattacks are rampant these days.
-Phishing scams are common methods of tricking users into sharing too much information.
-Phishing scams generally have a link in an email that takes the user to a fake website.
+Phishing texts or emails can have a link that takes the user to a fake website.
 The website looks legitimate and asks for data like credit card numbers, passwords, or other private data.

-The criminals behind the phishing attacks will use that information to make fraudulent purchases, hack your accounts, or commit identity theft.
+One common social engineering scam is a fun quiz that pairs your personal information (like your mother's maiden name and the street you grew up on).
+These quizzes actually expose your answers to common security questions.
+The criminals behind the phishing attacks and other online scams will use that information to make fraudulent purchases, hack your accounts, or commit identity theft.

 Internet tracking